BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Net-Standards.md

 ### 10. Change password functionality
 - When implementing change password, the verification that the old password matches the password entered by the user **must** be done on the server side.
 The app should not be storing or comparing the old password to the password entered by the user at all, this **must** be done on the server side.

+### 11. Guarding against SQL Injection
+- In general, we should avoid using dynamically created SQL statements within our code.
+We should be using stored procedures or the LINQ object model when possible.
+However, if using dynamic SQL all parameters to that SQL statement **must** be properly sanitized (using the SqlParameter class for ADO.NET or its equivalent in EntityFramework).
+- SQL stored procedures **must never** concatenate user input parameters to a SQL query, simply use a paramerterized query.
+--*never do* SELECT * FROM USER WHERE ID='@userID'.
+--Instead write it SELECT * FROM USER WHERE ID=@userID